mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 mental image of his or her destination before teleporting.
-This mental image is acquired by personally visiting the location first (or viewing it from a distance), having the mental image implanted in one’s mind (by telepathy) by another person who has visited the destination, or by viewing the location through clairvoyance.
+This mental image is acquired by personally visiting the location first (or viewing it from a distance), having the mental image implanted in one's mind (by telepathy) by another person who has visited the destination, or by viewing the location through clairvoyance.
 The key to remember is that someone has to actually view the location